RoyceBrown/programDesignAndDevelopment/README.md

 # programDesignAndDevelopment

-Collects programs made for the class.
+Collects programs made for and related to the class.